tnebooks/12th-zoology/content.en/zoology/environmental-issues/_index.md

 • Tamil Nadu State government successfully implemented the ban on single use plastics from 1st January 2019.

+## Ecosan Toilets

-**13.10 Ecosan Toilets** About 150 liters of wastewater at an average
+About 150 liters of wastewater at an average

 is generated by an Indian individual daily, and a large amount of it is generated from toilets.
 Ecological sanitation (EcoSan) is a sustainable system for handling human excreta by using dry composting toilets.
 EcoSan toilets not only reduce wastewater generation but also generate the natural fertilizer from recycled human excreta, which forms an excellent substitute for chemical fertilizers.
 This method is based on the principle of recovery